• 10.00am - 5.30pm

 A recruiting party marching through South Kerry, 2nd Battalion The Royal Munster Fusiliers, September 1903

-1st Battalion was in India on the outbreak of the First World War in 1914, but arrived in England in January 1915.
+1st Battalion was in India on the outbreak of war in 1914, but arrived in England in January 1915.
 It then set sail again for Gallipoli two months later.

 The regiment raised nine additional battalions during the war, serving in Britain, Ireland, France, Salonika and Palestine.
-Both regular battalions moved in 1919; 1st Battalion to occupation duties in Germany, and 2nd Battalion to Egypt.
+Both regular battalions moved in 1919: 1st Battalion to occupation duties in Germany; 2nd Battalion to Egypt.

 'V' Beach at Cape Helles, Gallipoli, April 1915